oracle/tribuo/docs/Architecture.md

  every feature name which matches the regex receives a copy of that transformation pipeline, and that pipeline is then applied to the feature.
-An exception will be thrown if an attempt is made to apply a regex transformation to a feature that has already received a local transformation pipeline.
+An exception will be thrown if an attempt is made to apply a regex transformation pipeline to a feature that has already received a local transformation pipeline.
 Additionally, all transformations are applied to the feature domain to ensure it maintains the proper statistics.